DevBigEazi/DevBigEazi/README.md

 * 📘 I'm a JavaScript, TypeScript and Solidity dev.
 * 🥶 React.js, Next.js and React Native💪
 * 🦾 Node.js, Express, MongoDb, Subgraph and Postgresql
-* 🤖 CodeRabbit, Cursor, Claude, Git Copilot etc.
+* 🤖 CodeRabbit, Cursor, Claude, Github Copilot etc.

 Now, pick your slice of cake and pass it around the table.